moonmouse11/Notes/PHP/PSR/PSR-7.md

 # PSR-7
 ***
 # HTTP message interfaces
-First, though I want to clarify what PSR-7 is attempting.

 ***
 ## HTTP Messages
 HTTP messages are relatively simple, which is why the protocol has succeeded over the years.
 All messages have the following structure: